 The very first thing to do is to choose what page is going to be displayed as a homepage.
 By default, the homepage of the theme showed the latest blog posts,

-The fact was that I liked the slider from the 4th homepage with a girl sliding from the bottom and caption sliding from left to center, but the structure of the page itself wasn’t as appropriate.
+The fact was that I like the slider from the 4th homepage with a girl sliding from the bottom and the caption sliding from left to center, but the structure of the page itself wasn’t as appropriate.
 So I’ve resolved to create a custom structure under the chosen slider.

 So I went to WP Customizer and selected the Homepage Sample #4 from the drop-down list of the Static Page menu.